openstack/trove-specs/specs/kilo/example-generator.rst

 Performance Impact
 ------------------
 The snippet generation will run in mere seconds as part of Tox.
-There will be no noticable impact on the developers of Trove.
+There will be no noticeable impact on the developers of Trove.

 Other Deployer Impact
 ---------------------